eddymail/P9_RealEstateManager/README.md

 # P9_RealEstateManager

-## Informations générales
+## General informations
-Ce dépôt contient une application pour le P9 du parcours **Grande École du Numérique**.
+This repository contains an application for the P9 project of the **Grande École du Numérique** course.
-RealEstateManager est une application mobile qui permet aux agents immobiliers de pouvoir accéder aux fiches des différents biens immobiliers depuis leur équipement mobile.
+RealEstateManager is a mobile application that allows real estate agents to access the files of different real estate from their mobile device.
-Cette application fonctionne à la fois sur Smartphone et tablette.
-Pour avoir accès à la liste des biens même si l’agent est hors connexion, l'ensemble des données sera stocké dans la base de données de l’application.
-Pour sauvegarder les données j’ai utilisé le moteur  de base de données relationnelle SQLite qui stocke les données dans un fichier.
+This app works on both smartphone and tablet.
+To have access to the list of assets even if the agent is offline, all data will be stored in the application database.
+To save the data I used the SQLite relational database engine which stores the data in a file.
-L’orm choisi est ROOM d’Android qui facilite la manipulation des données.
+The chosen orm is Android's ROOM which facilitates data manipulation.

-## Démarrage
+## Startup
-Pour ouvrir le projet sous Android Studio.
+To open the project in Android Studio.
-* Dans le menu VCS
+* In the VCS menu
   * import from version control
   * git
-  * Renseigner ensuite l'URL du repository.
+  * Then enter the URL of the repository.

-## Auteur
+## Author
 * Edouard Loussouarn
   * Education
   > OpenClassrooms